Dissipative Floquet Majorana modes in proximity-induced topological superconductors

+In this paper, we consider a realistic model based on a periodically driven nanowire proximitized to an equilibrium s-wave superconductor, as shown in Fig.~\ref{F1} (a).
+Using the Keldysh Green's function formalism~\cite{Wyatt66,Wyatt66,Eliashberg70,Robertson09,Mankowsky14,Galitskii69,Elesin71,Galitskii73,Elesin73,ManiNature02,ZudovPRL03,YangPRL03,AndreevPRL03,Vavilov04,Finkler09,GoldsteinPRB15,TorrePRA13,SiebererPRL13,SiebererPRB14,AltmanPRX15,Sieberer15,MaghrebiPRB16}, we study the physics induced by the self-energy correction beyond the zero frequency approximation; and find that under certain conditions, both Floquet Majorana zero modes (FMZMs) and FMPMs become dissipative and can no longer be predicted by the Floquet topological band theory, in which the pairing term is constant and $\omega$ independent.
+We also propose a Floquet Majorana poisoning model to simulate and evaluate the lifetime of these dissipative Floquet Majoranas.

-{\em Realistic Floquet proximity SC.}---We consider a periodic driven semiconductor nanowire coupled to a conventional $s$-wave SC as shown in Fig.~\ref{F1} (a).
-The Hamiltonian has three parts and can be written as follows
+{\em Realistic Floquet proximity SC.}---Consider a periodically driven semiconductor nanowire coupled to a conventional $s$-wave SC as shown in Fig.~\ref{F1} (a) (Refer to~\cite{Mourik2012,Deng2012,Das2012,Churchill2013,Finck2013,Albrecht16,deng2016Majorana,Zhang2017Ballistic,ZhangNN2018} for recent experimental progresses of their static counterpart), the Hamiltonian has three parts and can be written as follows~\cite{jiang11,reynoso12,Liu13}